Breaking Down the Process and Information to Get You Started

-- Allowing at least 3 weeks’ notice to the Disability Services Coordinator if an alternate format text is needed.
+- Allowing at least 3 weeks’ notice to the Center for Accessibility and Neurodiversity Coordinator if an alternate format text is needed.
 This is due to the supply and demand of Readings for the Blind and Dyslexic.

 - Allowing at least 1 month notice of the need for interpreter services or other services